Pay for UK healthcare as part of your immigration application

 - your visa or immigration application is granted

 You’ll then be able to use the NHS.
-You’ll still need to pay for certain types of services, eg prescriptions, dental treatment and eye tests.
+You’ll still need to pay for certain types of services, such as prescriptions, dental treatment and eye tests.

 You should bring your biometric residence permit with you when you access healthcare in the UK.